About

 • BS, Strategic Studies and Defense Analysis — Norwich University

-• Certificate, CASP+ Pathway, Syracuse University
+• Certificate, CASP+ Pathway (CompTIA Advanced Security Practitioner), Syracuse University

 • Certificate, Generative AI Prompting, UNL